The best young musicians in Asia don't come from just one country.

 Roberto Alvarez

-Flute · Singapore Symphony Orchestra
+Flute, Singapore Symphony Orchestra

 Born in Asturias, Spain, Roberto Alvarez has been Assistant Principal Flute and Piccolo Soloist of the Singapore Symphony Orchestra since 2007.
 He has performed with the Barcelona Symphony, Malaysian Philharmonic and Bach-Akademie Stuttgart, and won multiple international prizes.
 He teaches at NAFA and SOTA in Singapore and at the Princess Galyani Vadhana Institute of Music in Bangkok, and has given masterclasses with the Singapore and Asturias national youth orchestras.

-Rachel Walker — Oboe
+Simon Emes — Oboe

 Oboe

-Oboe · Singapore Symphony Orchestra
+Oboe, Singapore Symphony Orchestra

 Vladimir Pavtchinskii — Clarinet